Popax21/synaTudor/README.md

 - [libfprint-host](libfprint-host/README.md): Contains the host application for libtudor, used by the libfprint module.
 [BROKEN, WIP]
-- [libfprint-tod](libfprint-tod/README.md): Contains the libfprint module, to be loaded by a the libfprint TOD fork.
+- [libfprint-tod](libfprint-tod/README.md): Contains the libfprint module, to be loaded by the libfprint TOD fork.
 [BROKEN, WIP]